 Editor’s note: We’re making every effort to provide you with the most up-to-date information.
 However, there are widespread closures to help flatten the curve and slow the spread of Covid-19.
 We’re doing our best to keep all of our stories and calendar up to date.
 Stay safe, and stay home!

-It’s been a challenging year, but it’s time to say, “Cheers!” there are local wineries that welcome families!
+It’s been a challenging year, but it’s time to say, “Cheers!”
+It is spring and there are local wineries that welcome families!
 Local and nearby vineyards and tasting rooms are great places for you and your family to watch the wonders of PNW natural settings while sipping a glass of red and watching your kids play for a while.
 Not sure where to go?
 Don’t worry, we’ve rounded up our favorite picks for you.
 Read on to find out more.

 photo: Ed Schipul via flickr

 Family owned and operated, this little slice of heaven is located in Central Oregon off of Hwy 97.
 Nestled between Smith Rock and the Cascade Mountains, the landscape is as stunning making for an idyllic wine-tasting experience.
 The property has a wide-sweeping lawn area where events are held throughout the year.
 Lawn games are available for the young ones when they need to get their energy out, and there are delicious snacks— including a wide array of meats and cheeses— to nibble on when appetites grow.
 Keep an eye out for their year-round events.
 There’s plenty of fun to be had throughout the year.
 Last year’s festivities included a Father’s Day Feast and throughout the summer months you are likely to have the opportunity to listen to live music on their lawn.

 Where: 15523 SW Highway 97 Culver, Oregon

 Stoller Family Estate